abdulrahmanmohammed30/Opulenza/README.md

 **Opulenza API**

-An advanced API tailored for an electronic devices store—think laptops, computers, RAM, hard drives, and more.
+An API tailored for an electronic devices store—think laptops, computers, RAM, hard drives, and more.
 Built on clean architecture principles, this system seamlessly integrates modern functionalities to provide a secure and dynamic shopping experience.

 **Key Features:**